New Day News

 This provides the opportunity for men and women who are homeless or vulnerable to meet together with staff and volunteers to have a warm meal, study the bible and have the opportunity to develop Christ centered relationships without regard to their status.
 It has become a place where job opportunities are found, or the opportunity to help someone in need to get to an appointment.

-New Day of Laurel Maryland held its First Annual Golf Tournament at Cross Creek Golf Course on September 22nd, 2017.
+New Day Maryland held its First Annual Golf Tournament at Cross Creek Golf Course on September 22nd, 2017.
 It was a shotgun start

 tournament with 59 players.
 The winning team was Dennis Owca, Jeff Paulson and Patrick Hall.
 Second place went to Bobby Wheeler, Charlie Wheeler,